Maureen Bayer

 Washington State Bar Association

-Maureen is a seasoned environmental attorney, regulatory specialist, and litigator in Tonkon Torp’s Environmental & Natural Resources Practice Group and Business Department.
+Maureen is a seasoned environmental attorney, regulatory specialist, and litigator at Tonkon Torp, where she serves as Chair of the firm’s Environmental & Natural Resources Practice Group.

 Maureen’s practice is focused on representing clients facing environmental issues related to regulatory compliance, site contamination, and business transactions.
 Clients value Maureen’s deep understanding of complex environmental challenges and her ability to provide creative solutions for the best possible outcome.
 She is adept at approaching her practice through a combination of science and law.
 No matter what issue her clients face, Maureen puts their best interests first and provides practical advice and counsel all along the way.